 3. Budapest, Hungary

-With Stunning architecture, dramatic history, healing thermal baths and a lively nightlife, Budapest is a cosmopolitan city that attracts all kind of travellers.
+With Stunning architecture, dramatic history, healing thermal baths and a lively nightlife, Budapest is a cosmopolitan city that attracts all kinds of travellers.
 It is one of the few cities in Europe where planning a trip won’t weigh heavy on the pockets.
 The 19th century was the golden age during which most parts of the city that you see today was built.
 Budapest is a food lover’s paradise, all thanks to its reputation as the food capital.
-Do not forget to get a taste of Hungarian food and excellent choice of wines on your trip to Budapest.
+Do not forget to get a taste of Hungarian food and an excellent choice of wines on your trip to Budapest.

 - Things to do: Club-hopping, Spa